Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

-Native plants promote low-maintenance gardening and have a number of other benefits
+Native plants refer to anything that occurs naturally in a specific region.
+Native plants promote low-maintenance gardening and have a number of other benefits.

 The term “native plant” simply means a plant species that occurs naturally in a specific geographical area.
 There are many wonderful plants native to BC, and many non-natives that have been brought to our province by traveling humans, birds and cargo.
 Make an informed choice on whether, and when, it may be advantageous to buy native plants.
 It is important to select the right plant for the right place.